WebDevBernard/ICBC_E-Stamp_Tool/README.md

     - the policy document in Downloads is stamped and placed on Desktop
     - an unmodified copy is backed up to the shared drive

+### ⚠️ **CRITICAL RULE**

-### ❗ The script uses the client's name and transaction timestamp in the filename to find duplicates.
+> The script uses the client's name and transaction timestamp in the filename to find duplicates.
+>
+> 🚫 Do not rename files in the shared backup

-> Do not rename files or manually create folders inside shared backup folder.
-Only use the Excel sheet to create new folders.
+> 🚫 Do not manually create folders inside the shared backup
+> ✅ Only use the Excel sheet to create new folders

 ---

 ### Additional Usage - Create ICBC Copies Folder Tool (copying older files to shared folder)

-14. The ICBC E-Stamp Tool checks only the last 10 modified PDFs.
+14. The ICBC E-Stamp and Copy Tool checks only the last 10 modified PDFs.
 Use the Create ICBC Copies Folder Tool to catch any files missed — useful if a computer processes walk-ins only, or if a CSR forgot to run the script.
 Fill in the following cells:
     - **B7** — path to the Downloads folder (input)
     - **B9** — path to your shared backup folder (output)